+Chemical short-range order (SRO) in complex concentrated alloys has been demonstrated to affect various properties \cite{taheri2023understanding, chen2022short}, including mechanical \cite{zhang2020short, zhu2023effects, pei2025rigorous} and corrosion behavior \cite{blades2024tuning}.
+The impact of SRO in corrosion processes has been particularly apparent during primary passivation, where the critical composition of the passivating component can be explained by applying percolation theory \cite{xie2021percolation}.
+Recent work by the authors has demonstrated that short-range clustering in face-centered cubic (FCC) lattice lowers the percolation threshold of the passivating component in binary alloys, thereby reducing the critical concentration for passivation and improving the corrosion resistance \cite{roy2024effect}.
+However, there has been no systematic investigation of the effects of SRO on percolation behavior in alloys.
+Complicating matters further, only a handful of experimental systems have been explored in binary alloys owing to the constraint of needing a wide composition range over which the passivating component exists in solid solution with the base element \cite{xie2021percolation}.

+A recent study was conducted on the Cu-Rh binary alloy system \cite{xie2021passivation}, which possesses a solid solution at elevated temperatures, enabling systematic exploration of the entire Cu$_{\mathrm{x}}$Rh$_{\mathrm{1-x}}$ composition space.
+It was demonstrated that Cu-Rh alloys follow the selective dissolution-based percolation theory of passivation \cite{xie2021passivation, xie2021percolation, roy2024effect}, where the critical Rh content can be linked to the spatial percolation of a Rh-oxide network.
+Based on the fit of the percolation-crossover model to the experimental data, it was hypothesized that the presence of SRO influences the passivation behavior in the Cu-Rh system.
+This previous study motivated the investigation in this study to assess the percolation and the associated passivation behavior in these alloys.

-Chemical SRO can be investigated experimentally \cite{taheri2023understanding, wu2025observation} or calculated from first-principles \cite{Wolverton1995, Wolverton1998, wolverton2000short}.
-Historically, the Warren-Cowley SRO parameters have been used to describe SRO in alloys, and these parameters can be calculated from diffuse X-ray scattering experiments \cite{cowley1950approximate, cowley1960short}.
-The Warren-Cowley SRO parameters, which are a function of composition $c$ and temperature $T$, can be written mathematically as:
+Warren-Cowley SRO parameters have been used to describe chemical SRO in alloys, which can be calculated from either experiments \cite{cowley1950approximate, cowley1960short, fantin2020short, taheri2023understanding, wu2025observation} or first-principles simulations \cite{Wolverton1995, Wolverton1998, wolverton2000short}.
+The Warren-Cowley SRO parameters for a binary system, which are a function of composition $c_B$ and temperature $T$, can be written as: